- Agricultural Technician

 What is the job outlook for Agricultural Technician?

 Agricultural technician job outlook looks quite promising, despite the covid pandemic.
 Career as agricultural technician will have an upward trend in the near future.
 For a career as agricultural technician, one is required to assist agricultural scientists, agronomists, and food technologists in collecting the required information.
 The job outlook in this profession is quite good.
 There is plenty of work opportunities in other countries as well, especially European countries.
 Several countries have huge tracts of farmland and it is often understaffed, hence, working as an agricultural technician can be a good option.
 Even the salary that is offered is quite attractive if we compare it to the salaries given in India.
 Hence, those who are interested in working as agricultural technicians, there is a good scope in India as well as abroad.
 In India, with the increase in population, the need for various agricultural products has also increased and according to statistics, more than 50 per cent of the Indian population depends on the agricultural product.
 The rural banking and credit system has also played a vital role in the growth of the Indian agricultural technology sector.

 Agricultural technicians conduct experiments and research on farms to improve production in crops or plants.
 They work with scientists in analyzing and recording data.

 Que.
 Where do agricultural technicians work?Ans.

-Technicians work in a variety of settings, including laboratories, processing plants, farms and ranches, greenhouses, and offices.
-Technicians who work in processing plants and agricultural settings may face noise from processing and farming machinery, extreme temperatures, and odors from chemicals or animals.
+Agricultural technicians work in a variety of settings, including laboratories, processing plants, farms and ranches, greenhouses, and offices.
+A career as agricultural technicians work in processing plants and agricultural settings may face noise from processing and farming machinery, extreme temperatures, and odors from chemicals or animals.